VBA to Convert Column Number to Letter in Excel (3 Methods)

 VBA to Convert Column Number to Letter with User-Defined Function (UDF) in Excel with Do-While

-• Similarly, call the UDF in the dataset, pass the cell reference number as the argument, press Enter and drag the row to convert the column number to letter in Excel with the Do-While Loop in VBA.
+• Again, call the UDF in the dataset, pass the cell reference number as the argument, press Enter and drag the row to convert all the column numbers to letters.

 Result of VBA to Convert Column Number to Letter with User-Defined Function (UDF) in Excel with Do-While